jameswhoughton/cushon/RESEARCH.md

 ### Considered for the assignment

 - Open an ISA account
-- Pay money into the account
 - Invest in a fund
 - View transactions

 ### Future functionality

+- Pay money into the account without investing
 - Transfer money between funds
 - Set up ongoing payments into a fund
 - Withdraw money